LauraRozier/PlayerAdministration/README.md

 - Clearing the user's inventory
 - Resetting a user's blueprints
 - Resetting a user's metabolism (Identical to how a respawn sets a random metabolism)
+- Recover a user's metabolism (Gives the user a healthy metabolic state by filling their hunger, thirst, oxygen, and removing bleeding and radiation.)
 - Hurting a user
 - Healing a user
 - Teleporting to a user